 Please note: This action will also remove this member from your connections and send a report to the site admin.
 Please allow a few minutes for this process to complete.

-Help us cultivate a community we all enjoy by reviewing and following the Code of Conduct.
+Help us cultivate a Centre we all enjoy by reviewing and following the Code of Conduct.

-Thank you for being a part of the online CDPC social learning community.
+Thank you for being a part of the Career Development Professional Centre.
 To ensure that all members have the best possible experience, we have a few ground rules that we ask everyone to adhere to.
 This code of conduct applies equally to every person in the community and is intended to foster an online space that is inclusive, safe, and welcoming to all.

-We strive to be a community that welcomes and supports people of all backgrounds and identities.
-We aim to create and facilitate a community that promotes excellence and innovation in career and workforce development.
+We strive to be a place that welcomes and supports people of all backgrounds and identities.
+We aim to be a place that promotes excellence and innovation in career and workforce development.
 Please extend respect to all members; we all come from different backgrounds and levels of knowledge and there is no such thing as a stupid question.

 We won’t all agree all the time, but when we disagree don’t let those disagreements turn into personal attacks.
-A community where people feel uncomfortable or threatened will not be a productive one.
-Instead, when having discussions in the online community, create productive conversations around the content being presented, not the person behind the content.
-Any post that is determined to be “hate speech” towards any individual or group will be deleted, and the user account may be locked until an investigation regarding the post has been concluded.
-The user may be given a written warning or removed from the CPDC community platform depending on the findings of the investigation.
+A place where people feel uncomfortable or threatened will not be a productive one.
+When having discussions in the online community, commenting on a library article, or participating in other Centre activities, strive for productive conversations around the content being presented, not the person behind the content.
+Any comments determined to be “hate speech” towards any individual or group will be deleted, and the user account may be locked until an investigation regarding the comment has been concluded.
+The user may be given a written warning or removed from the CPDC platform depending on the findings of the investigation.

-A good rule of thumb is to never post anything that you wouldn’t be comfortable with the world seeing or that you wouldn’t want anyone knowing came from you.
-We ask that you keep in mind the focus of this community, which is building excellence and innovation in career and workforce development for all individuals.
+A good rule of thumb is to never say anything that you wouldn’t be comfortable with the world seeing or that you wouldn’t want anyone knowing came from you.
+We ask that you keep in mind the focus of this place, which is building excellence and innovation in career and workforce development for all individuals.

-This community will be focused on building excellence and discussing innovation in the career and workforce development field.
-The goal of this community is to communicate goals, challenges, constructive feedback, and questions in relation to career and workforce development.
-The community should be a place for continued learning and development as well as a place to discuss the future of our field (solicitation without written consent by the Project or Advisory team, is strictly prohibited).
-Any post that is determined to be soliciting any individual or group will be deleted, and the user account may be locked until an investigation regarding the post has been concluded.
-The user may be given a written warning or removed from the CPDC community platform depending on the findings of the investigation.
+The Centre focuses on building excellence and discussing innovation in the career and workforce development field.
+The goal of the social learning community is to communicate goals, challenges, constructive feedback, and questions in relation to career and workforce development.
+The Centre should be a place for continued learning and development as well as a place to discuss the future of our field (solicitation without written consent by the Project or Advisory team, is strictly prohibited).
+Any post or comment that is determined to be soliciting any individual or group will be deleted, and the user account may be locked until an investigation regarding the post has been concluded.
+The user may be given a written warning or removed from the CPDC platform depending on the findings of the investigation.

-Make reasonable efforts to ensure that posts and materials are allocated to the appropriate group or topic.
-This will prevent cluttering the community and make it easier for everyone to find the information that they are seeking.
+Especially within the social learning community, make reasonable efforts to ensure that posts and materials are allocated to the appropriate group or topic.
+This will prevent cluttering the feed and make it easier for everyone to find the information that they are seeking.
 Individuals who do this repeatedly will be contacted by one of the group admins and asked to follow these guidelines.

 CDPC-CEDC will not release your information to any third-party agencies.